Oct 27, 2008 / By Sheeri Cabral

 We also have many clients who “virtualize” MySQL by running more than one instance on a server.
 A few clients have a replication slave that has 2 instances — one as a read-only reporting instance, and another as an instance to backup, doing a cold backup — stopping the instance, copying the files, starting the instance back up.
 Other clients have 4-5 MySQL instances running on one machine, for developers to have individual database instances to write code against and as backups for 4-5 different physical machines.

-2 comments on “Virtualizing MySQL”
+2 Responses to “Virtualizing MySQL”